yiren6/analyze_svf/README.md

 ## References
 If using analyze_svf in your research, please cite the following paper:
 Y. Xu, Y. Shen, C.T.
 Avedisian, M.C.
 Hicks, M.Y.
 Choi, Quantitative Investigation of Sooting Dynamics in Droplet Combustion Using Automated Image Analysis Algorithms, Fuel, 2023, Under review
-[Insert reference to the paper associated with the program here]

 ## License
 MIT license